formatBCE/ESP32_BLE_presense/README.md

 0. Please make sure, that you're using high-quality ESP32 device.
 I had many troubles with some no-name devices.
 This will guarantee stable connection and scanning, as well as smooth setup/update.
 1. ESP32 device (once more, use good one!)
-2. 2.4 GHz WiFi network
-3. MQTT server
+2. MQTT server
-4. ESPHome
+3. ESPHome

 # Usage
 ## TIP: Before this changes, custom header file was used.
 It's not needed now, you can delete it.